jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 There could be several reasons a lot of individuals found it easier to believe that Allende was killed.

 * The first people who announced that Allende had killed himself were the coup plotters.
 Why would Allende's supporters believe what their enemies were saying?
-  * An actual exchange between Pinochet and Vice Admiral Patricio Carvajal during the coup - 05:19 onwards in this [video from Memoria Chilena](http://www.memoriachilena.gob.cl/archivos2/videos/MC0043416.mpg):
+  * An actual exchange between Augusto Pinochet and Vice Admiral Patricio Carvajal during the coup - 05:19 onwards in this [video from Memoria Chilena](http://www.memoriachilena.gob.cl/archivos2/videos/MC0043416.mpg):
     * > Carvajal: [_in Spanish_] There is a communication from the infantry school staff who is already inside La Moneda, and due to the possibility of interception I will transmit it in English: [_word-for-word_] They say that Allende committed suicide and is dead now. [_in Spanish_] Tell me if you understood.
     * > Pinochet: [_in Spanish_] Understood, perfectly understood.
 * Suicide can be interpreted as an acceptance of defeat and is highly contradictory to Allende's announcement in his last speech that he would not resign.
 Supporters would rather believe that Allende fought until the end.